Kentico/xperience-algolia/README.md

 </div>
 ```

-3. At the bottom of your view, add a `scripts` section which loads the InstantSearch.js scripts, initializes the search widget, three facet widget, the results widget, and pagination widget:
+3. At the bottom of your view, add a `scripts` section which loads the InstantSearch.js scripts, initializes the search widget, three faceting widgets, the results widget, and pagination widget:

 ```cshtml
 @section scripts {